-In May this year, some major changes are happening to the MOT test.
+In May, some major changes are happening to the MOT test.
 We explore these changes and what they mean to drivers.

 2018 will see a lot of changes to motoring laws.

-On May 20, new changes to the MOT test could mean that it’ll be harder to pass.
+From May 20, changes to the MOT test could mean that it’ll be harder to pass.

 These are being implemented to meet a new EU directive, the European Union Roadworthiness package.

 The changes to the test involve a new type of emissions testing, and measuring defects within three categories.

 The new changes will apply to all vehicles, but there is debate over how effective the new test will be.